nightscout/trio-docs/docs/configuration/settings/algorithm/smb_settings.md

 !!! tip

     Enabling UAM will give minor adjustments in your insulin dosing to account for the difference in expected glucose and actual glucose readings.
+    - If you are entering carbs and/or bolusing for meals, `Max UAM Basal Minutes` should be set lower than `Max SMB Basal Minutes`.
-For this reason, **UAM should be enabled first** and `Max UAM Basal Minutes` should be set more conservatively than `Max SMB Basal Minutes`.
+    - If you are **not** entering carbs or bolusing for meals, `Max UAM Basal Minutes` should be set higher than `Max SMB Basal Minutes`.

 - - -